getterk96/FakeNewsJudgement/README.md

 ```
 bash sh/run.sh
 ```
-4. Watch the train process on the website localhost:6008
+4.  the train process on the website localhost:6008
 ## Tips
 * Please execute the commands under the root directory of the project.
 * All the configurations should be configed in the file `run.sh`